ryandotsmith/amzn-ship/README.md

 3. IAM instance profile with S3 read access
 4. ASG, Launch Config, and ELB

+NOTE: The application deployed on the instances should expose an http endpoint `/health` on port 8000, which will be used by the ELB to determine instance health.

 The setup script takes 2 arguments:

 1. App name (e.g. my-app)